tflannagan/MachineLearningGame/README.md

 ## :man_technologist: Created By

-This project is developed by [Ty Flannagan](https://www.tyflannagan.tech/), an innovative software developer passionate about blending the realms of gaming and artificial intelligence.
+This project is developed by [Ty Flannagan](https://www.tyflannagan.tech/) 😎

 ## :fire: Main Features